-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of Independent School District No. 763, as of June 30, 2018, and the related notes to the financial statements and have issued our report thereon dated November 13, 2018.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of Independent School District No. 763, as of and for the year ended June 30, 2019, and the related notes, which collectively comprise the District's basic financial statements and have issued our report thereon dated November 30, 2019.